lthoerner/locale-translate/README.md

 # ltranslate
-A utility translating locale files using DeepL. **ltranslate** supports one-off translations, but its main feature, "project mode", allows you to fully automate the translaton process to keep your locale files up-to-date at all times.
+A utility for translating locale files using DeepL. **ltranslate** supports one-off translations, but its main feature, "project mode", allows you to fully automate the translaton process to keep your locale files up-to-date at all times.

 ## Installation
 You'll need to [install Cargo](https://rust-lang.org/tools/install/), then run